Extract Text Using Text Device

 dataDir = dataDir + "input_Text_Extracted_out.txt";

-// Save the extracted text in text file
+// Save the extracted text to a file

 File.WriteAllText(dataDir, builder.ToString());